What is an apprenticeship?

 With the Baby Boomer population on the verge of retiring, apprenticeships offer companies the opportunity to provide a roadmap to individuals seeking direction, mentoring and the opportunity to be paid to learn a skill that allows them to earn a living and assist companies in filling critically needed occupations.

-How does the TTC Apprenticeship Office assist companies?
+How does the TTC Division of Apprenticeships and Employer Partnerships assist companies?

-Trident Technical College’s Division of Apprenticeship Programs office provides consultative and training services designed to help local companies who are in need of skilled workers and are seeking alternative ways for developing new talent.
+Trident Technical College’s Division of Apprenticeships and Employer Partnerships office provides consultative and training services designed to help local companies who are in need of skilled workers and are seeking alternative ways for developing new talent.
 We do this by partnering with local companies and assisting them with developing U. S. Department of Labor Apprenticeship (USDOL) programs and then connecting them with aspiring apprentices who are seeking opportunities.

 What are the responsibilities of employer partners who participate in an apprenticeship program?